-- 1. Report bullying incidents to staff

-- 2. Incidents will be recorded by staff

-- 3. Serious or persistent incidents to be reported to SLT.

-- 4. In serious cases parents should be informed and will be asked to come in to a meeting to discuss the problem - 5.
+- 1. Report bullying incidents to staff - 2.
+Incidents will be recorded by staff - 3.
+Serious or persistent incidents to be reported to SLT. - 4.
+In serious cases parents should be informed and will be asked to come in to a meeting to discuss the problem - 5.
 If necessary and appropriate, police/other involved agencies will be consulted - 6.
 The bullying behaviour or threats of bullying must be investigated and the bullying prevented. - 7.
-An attempt will be made to help the bully (bullies) change their behaviour.
-The pupil's (bully and victim) key worker will be an important focus for the strategies employed.
-The Centre's Counsellor may also be involved at various stages.
+All efforts will be made to help the bully (bullies) change their behaviour.
+The pupil's (bully and victim) key worker will be an important facilitator and help pupils focus for the strategies that will be employed.